 Address: Theophil Roniger-Strasse, 4310 Rheinfelden, Switzerland

-The Brauerei Feldschlösschen is a brewery located in the city of Dresden, Germany.
+The Brauerei Feldschlösschen is a brewery located in Dresden, Germany.
 The brewery was officially opened in 1858, twenty years after the Meisl brothers initially bought the Feldschlösschen, where the brewery is located.
 It was initially called the Aktienbrauerei zum Feldschlößchen.

 The brewery has been through several ownership arrangements over the years, but it is now back in the hands of an East German brewery group.
-It was sold to TCB Beverages by Carlsberg in 2011, and it has remained a part of the TCB family of breweries ever since.
+It was sold to TCB Beverages by Carlsberg in 2011 and has remained a part of the TCB family of breweries ever since.

-The brewery offers brewery tours to people, and the tours walk participants through the process that goes into brewing at the Brauerei Feldschlösschen, a process that is largely unchanged from the brewery’s earliest days.
+The brewery offers brewery tours to people, and the tours walk participants through the process that goes into brewing at the Brauerei Feldschlösschen.
+This process is largely unchanged from the brewery’s earliest days.

 See Related: Pictures of Germany: Images & Photos